 Rabbi Rudin also enjoys hiking, canoeing, playing guitar and piano, and writing.
 But most of all he delights in celebrating life with his wife, Joyce, and children, Yonaton, Shimrit and Sophie – and the family’s shitsu, Matzah.

 Cantor Lois Kittner grew up on Long Island, NY.
 A former New York City cabaret performer, Lois brings her passion for singing and interpretation of song to her davenning.
 Cantor Lois is dedicated to helping others find connection in their prayer experience.
 She loves to leyn (chant from the Torah) and loves to teach other leyners of all ages.
+Click here for sound files of music and prayers.

 Over the last twenty years, Cantor Lois has served Conservative, Reform, and Reconstructionist congregations, and has enjoyed learning from the different approaches to Jewish liturgy and song.
 Cantor Kittner was ordained from The Academy of Jewish Religion, in Yonkers, New York, and received her Masters in Jewish Studies from Gratz College.